DataDog/documentation/content/en/logs/explorer/facets.md

 - To **get relative insights** for values.
 For instance, create a facet on `http.network.client.geoip.country.iso_code` to see the top countries most impacted per number of 5XX errors on your [NGINX][15] web access logs, enriched with the Datadog [GeoIP Processor][16].
 - To **count unique values**.
 For instance, create a facet on `user.email` from your [Kong][17] logs to know how many users connect every day to your website.
-- To regularly **filter** your logs against specific value(s).
+- To frequently **filter** your logs against particular values.
 For instance, create a facet on an `environment` [tag][14] to scope troubleshooting down to development, staging, or production environments.

-**Note**: Although it is not required to create a facet to filter on an attribute value, defining one on the attributes regularly used during investigations can help reduce your time to resolution.
+**Note**: Although it is not required to create facets to filter on attribute values, defining them on attributes that you often use during investigations can help reduce your time to resolution.

 #### Types